• Skip to primary navigation

 • Change Apple Watch Orientation Using the Watch App!

-• How To Use Spotify on Your Apple Watch
+• Use These Tips to Change the Digital Crown Orientation on Your Apple Watch

 Flipping the Digital Crown’s orientation on your Apple Watch is not just an aesthetic change.
 And don’t worry, your screen and apps won’t be upside down.